This post outlines how to easily implement a ticket reward system for classrooms, with a focus on elementary settings.

 - Students are not negatively affected by others’ poor choices.
 They earn tickets based on their behavior.

-- There is no need for you (or students) to keep track of time-consuming classroom management forms for each student.
+- There is no need for you (or students) to keep track of time-consuming classroom management forms.

-- You have flexibility in the types of awards you can offer.
+- You have flexibility in the types of awards you offer.

 - Each day is a new opportunity for students to turn over a new leaf.
 Every day, learners have the potential to earn tickets.